 ERP Systems Benefit Manufacturers in Many Other Ways

 An ERP system provides manufacturers with many benefits.
 To learn of all the exciting benefits your company can gain from an ERP system, download the free whitepaper today from IWI Consulting.

-ERP systems such as Sage X3 and Sage 300 ERP for discrete manufacturers can really make a big impact on decision-making potential.
+ERP systems such as Sage EM (formerly known as Sage X3) and Sage 300cloud (formerly known as Sage EM) for discrete manufacturers can really make a big impact on decision-making potential.
 IWI Consulting provides you with expert insights and resources such as the whitepaper from Aberdeen Group so that you can enhance your business decision-making capabilities.